vjames19/Ideas/README.md

 Storing incoming ideas!
 Most of them are skill builders, but one never knows.

-##Api Database
-1. A web application with a list of all API, Header, Files, Packages...
-2. users can add apis and add descriptions,
-2. users can add comments or examples of a API's usage

 ##Web app
 1. Rest API Console - Console for testing different web API
 2. Social Mashup - a clash between FB and twitter
 3. Idea Store - Gather ideas accross users and store them
+4. Api Database - a database of all APIs, Header Files, Packages... for any language.
+5. Indie Records- a social media with tools tohelp indie bands get information on gigs, find new members, ect...
+6.

 ## API